kmvunion/RandomProvider/README.md

 > By default, the symbol case setting is **None**.

-You can set setting via the method **WithSymbolsCases** of the StringRandomizerBuilder class.
+You can set the setting via the method **WithSymbolsCases** of the StringRandomizerBuilder class.

 ```csharp
 var randomizer = new StringRandomizerBuilder()